FrostSpades/e2ee-messaging-board/README.md

 # Encrypted Messaging Board Application
 This application functions as an end-to-end encrypted messaging board project.
-This project contains both client and server applications.
+This project contains the web server application.

-## Client

 ## Server